isomerpages/sportsg-safesport/_faq/Respondent's Guide to Hearings.md

 No. It depends on the seriousness of the alleged breach of the [Safe Sport Unified Code](https://www.safesport.sg/files/Safe%20Sport%20Unified%20Code%20v4.pdf) (“Unified Code”).

-Breaches are classified as low level of seriousness, or medium to high level of seriousness based on the Assessment of Seriousness.
+The level of seriousness of a breach can be classified as low, medium or high based on the Assessment of Seriousness.

-Breaches that are low in seriousness are usually managed by the Member Organisations.
+A breach that is classified at a low level of seriousness will be managed by the Member Organisation.

-Only cases that have been investigated by the [Safe Sport Commission](https://www.safesport.sg/about/commission-members) (“Commission”) and determined to be of medium to high level of seriousness will have a hearing convened.
+A breach that is classified at a medium or high level of seriousness will be managed by the [Safe Sport Commission](https://www.safesport.sg/about/commission-members) (“Commission”) and subjected to a hearing.

 To learn more about the Assessment of Seriousness, see Appendix 1 &amp; 2 of the [Safe Sport Programme Handbook](%5bhttps:/www.safesport.sg/files/Safe%20Sport%20Programme%20Handbook%20101.pdf%5d) (“Handbook”).